pvcraven/web-development-class/source/assignments/css/css.rst

   * Do not center blocks of text.
 That's very hard to read.

 * Spend some time doing detail work.
 Make it look good.
 * Revalidate with HTML Validator.
+Don't forget to validate your css file.
+I'll likely look at the main index and the css file when I grade.
 * Commit
 * Push
 * Submit the assignment in Scholar.
 Paste in the link to the GitHub web site for the project.